Caeden117/Curved-UI-Utility/README.md

 ### My Solution
 ![Curved UI Utility](https://i.imgur.com/UuftlAc.gif)

-The basis of this project is essentially a mesh modifier that distorts the UI mesh.
+Curved UI Utility can easily recreate the HUD curve found in games like *Destiny*, *Halo*, and *Cyberpunk 2077*, as well as being configurable enough to create your own.
+You do not need to recreate your entire UI to take advantage of Curved UI Utility; just slap some components and you are good to go.

 # Releases and Installation

 **EARLIEST UNITY VERSION TESTED:** 2019.3.15f1

 I currently do not have a lot of time to test Curved UI Utility with earlier versions of Unity.
-As such, minimum Unity versions are also missing from the Unity package manifest.
-If you are successfully able to get Curved UI Utility working with an earlier Unity version, please let me know and I will update the README.
+As such, minimum Unity versions are also missing from the package manifest.
+If you test Curved UI Utility on earlier Unity versions, then please let me know whether or not you succeeded.

 ## Unity Package Manager
 To add Curved UI Utility as a dependency package via Git, please copy and paste the dependency code into your project's `manifest.json` file: